rio-org/rio-monorepo/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPL-3.0 License.
 See the local `LICENSE` file for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>